Cameron Dicker: Philadelphia Eagles

 On October 4, 2022, Dicker was signed by the Philadelphia Eagles to their practice squad.
-He made two field goals in his debut against the Arizona Cardinals on October 9, including a game-winning 23-yard kick in the final two minutes.
-For his performance, he was named NFC Special Teams Player of the Week.
+While filling in for the injured Jake Elliott, he made two field goals in his debut against the Arizona Cardinals on October 9, including a game-winning 23-yard kick in the final two minutes.
+For his performance, Dicker was named NFC Special Teams Player of the Week.
 He was released by the Eagles on October 29.

 Los Angeles Chargers

+2022 season

 On November 3, 2022, Dicker was signed to the Los Angeles Chargers practice squad.
-On November 6, 2022, Dicker made two field goals, including a game-winning 37-yard kick as time expired against the Atlanta Falcons.
-For his performance, he won his second special teams player of the week award.
+On November 6, he made two field goals, including a game-winning 37-yard kick as time expired against the Atlanta Falcons.
+For his performance, he won his second Special Teams Player of the Week award.
 He is the first rookie kicker to win the Special Teams Player of the Week Award for two different teams, let alone in two conferences.

-On November 22, 2022, Dicker was signed to the Chargers active roster to replace the injured Dustin Hopkins.
-On December 18, Dicker kicked a game-winning field goal against the Tennessee Titans to move the Chargers into a Wild Card position.
-He appeared in 11 games as a rookie.
-He finished converting all 24 extra point attempts and 21 of 22 field goal attempts.
+On November 22, Dicker was signed to the Chargers active roster to replace the injured Dustin Hopkins.
+On December 18, he kicked a game-winning field goal against the Tennessee Titans to move the Chargers into a Wild Card position.
+He appeared in 11 games as a rookie and converted all 24 extra point attempts and 21 of 22 field goal attempts.
+He was named to the PFWA All-Rookie Team.
 In the Wild Card Round against the Jacksonville Jaguars, Dicker converted all three extra point attempts and three of four field goal attempts in the 31–30 loss.

+2023 season

+Dicker was named the Chargers kicker after Hopkins was traded to the Browns before the season.
+In Week 16, against the Buffalo Bills, Dicker made five field goals in a 24–22 loss.

+2024 season

+On August 30, 2024, Dicker signed a four-year, $22.04 million contract extension with the Chargers.